rarepixel-studio/farsi/README.md

 #### jalali:Y/m/d

 Determines if an input is a valid Jalali date with the specified format.
-The default format is Y/m/d.
+The default format is `Y/m/d`.

 #### jalali_after:1380/1/1,Y/m/d

 Determines if an input is a valid Jalali date with the specified format and it is after a given date.
-The default format is Y/m/d and the default date is today.
+The default format is `Y/m/d` and the default date is today.

 #### jalali_before:1395-01-01,Y-m-d

 Determines if an input is a valid Jalali date with the specified format and it is before a given date.
-The default format is Y/m/d and the default date is today.
+The default format is `Y/m/d` and the default date is today.

+#### jdatetime:"Y/m/d h:i:s"

+Determines if an input is a valid Jalali date-time with the specified format.
+The default format is `Y/m/d h:i:s`.

+#### jdatetime_after:"1380/1/1 12:00:00","Y/m/d h:i:s"

+Determines if an input is a valid Jalali date-time with the specified format and it is after a given date-time.
+The default format is `Y/m/d h:i:s` and the default time is now.

+#### jdatetime_before:"1395-01-01 h:i","Y-m-d h:i"

+Determines if an input is a valid Jalali date-time with the specified format and it is before a given date-time.
+The default format is `Y/m/d h:i:s` and the default time is now.

 ### Examples